 Historic Homes Segway Tour

 (This 2 hour tour is only available as a Private (non-scheduled) Segway Tour.
+Due to the Covid-19 Pandemic we only have one tour guide certified for this tour so availability is very limited.
 Please see details, restrictions, and how to book under Private (non scheduled) Segway Tours.)

 On your 2-hour Historic Homes Segway Tour you will see:

 - George & Charlotte Crosby Residence – Built in 1902 this “Ornamental Cube” style home has sandstone carvings.
 Crosby founded the town of Crosby and developed the Cuyuna Iron Range for mining.

 - Alfred & Jane McCordic Residence – This 1891 home was constructed for $6,500 featuring Queen Anne details.
 Andreas Miller lived here from 1909-1917 and provided funds for Duluth’s first public Hospital, now known as Miller-Dwan.

 - Albert & Louise Ordean Residence – Constructed in 1906 for $50,000, Ordean founded two banks, a grocery, and was a director of the Great Northern Railroad.
 He donated land which later became Duluth East High School.

 - William J & Fannie Olcott Residence – An impressive example of Georgian architecture, this home was built in 1904 at a cost of $140,000!
 Olcott was President of the Duluth, Missabe & Northern Railroad and later President of the Oliver Mining Company, which became the U.S. Steel Corporation.